On mod 3 triple Milnor invariants and triple cubic residue symbols in the Eisenstein number field

-We introduce arithmetic Milnor invariants and multiple power residue symbols for primes {\it of link type} in number fields, following the analogies between knots and primes.
-Our symbols generalize the Legendre, power residue symbols and the R\'{e}dei triple symbol, and describe the decomposition law of a prime in certain nilpotent extensions of number fields.
-As a new example, we deal with triple cubic residue symbols by constructing concretely Heisenberg extensions of degree $27$ over the cubic cyclotomic field with prescribed ramification.
-We also give a cohomological interpretation of our multiple power residue symbols by Massey products in \'{e}tale cohomology.
+{ {\bf Abstract.} We introduce mod $3$ triple Milnor invariants and triple cubic residue symbols for certain primes of the Eisenstein number field $\mathbb{Q}(\sqrt{-3})$, following the analogies between knots and primes.
+Our triple symbol generalizes both the cubic residue symbol and R\'{e}dei's triple symbol, and describes the decomposition law of a prime in a mod $3$ Heisenberg extension of degree $27$ over $\mathbb{Q}(\sqrt{-3})$ with restricted ramification, which we construct concretely in the form similar to R\'{e}dei's dihedral extension over $\mathbb{Q}$.
+We also give a cohomological interpretation of our symbols by triple Massey products in Galois cohomology. }